Cap Gains runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 Short-term vs long-term — the holding period that changes everything

 The single biggest lever in capital-gains tax is whether you held the asset for more than one year(long-term) or one year or less (short-term).
-Short-term gains are taxed as ordinary income — same as wages — at your marginal bracket of 10–37%.
+Short-term gains are taxed as ordinary income — same as wages — at your marginal bracket of 10–37%; to see where a gain lands inside your whole return, run the federal income tax calculator.
 Long-term gains get preferential rates of 0%, 15%, or 20% under IRC § 1(h).
 For a high earner in the 32% bracket, holding 1 day longer to convert short-term to long-term can save 17 percentage points of tax.
 On a $50,000 gain, that's $8,500 just for waiting a day.

 2025 LTCG brackets